sdokus/dev-day-notes/documentation-drafts/slr-eqa.md

   - Seat layout tickets duplicated - one with original event's capacity and one with "fresh" capacities
   - On save, seat layout tickets converted to "regular" tickets and capacity changed to 0 available on backend, shows as "unlimited" on frontend
   - Already reported in spreadsheet
+- :white_check_mark: Activating WooCommerce and then resubmitting an event with tickets
+  - Having both TC and WC activated defaults to TC being the ticket handler with CE submitted tickets with no option to switch this while submitting a ticket.
+- On CE event:
+  - :white_check_mark: Manually add attendee
+  - :white_check_mark: Move attendee to ticket on same event
+  - :x: Attempting to access "Seats" tab on CE event with tickets - shows "Something went wrong with the Seat Layout tool.
+Try again or go to our knowledge base for troubleshooting help."
+  -
 - Deleting Attendees
 - Moving Attendees' seats
 -